 The translation proxy works by pulling the text from your source site into the proxy server.
 There the content can be translated and then served back to users.

 It will also monitor for changes on your website and instantly send them to translators.
+You edit your site content, translators edit translation, and the new translation is pushed to your foreign language site proxy.
 A translation proxy’s UI allows the translators to edit the text directly in the context of the web page WYSIWYG style.

 There are a few reasons that make translation proxy a powerful solution: